 The Odeonsplatz is a large square in central Munich named for the former concert hall, the Odeon, on its northwestern side.
 This beautiful square is full of history with magnificent-looking buildings all around.

 History will come alive for your students in this compelling place, where Hitler failed to seize power in Munich.
 Being at the center of things will spark their curiosity for history in the world around them.

 The National Theatre (German: Nationaltheater) on Max-Joseph-Platz is a historic opera house.
 It has been the home of the Bavarian State Opera since 1818.

-The Isartor, one of four main gates of the medieval city wall, acted as a fortification for the defense of the city.
+The Isartor, one of four main gates in the medieval city wall, acted as a fortification for the defense of the city.
 This gothic structure is the most easterly of Munich’s three remaining town gates.

 This is a wonderfully preserved historical landmark.
-With its impressive and elegant design and beautiful murals, it can offer your students an insight into life in a 14th Century European city.
-One way to engage them in talks on history, is by prompting them to consider the importance of city defenses.
+With its impressive and elegant design and beautiful murals, it can offer your students an insight into life in a 14th century European city.
+One way to engage them in talks on history is by prompting them to consider the importance of city defenses.
 Just like this one they will see in real life!

 Munich is rich in history and art.
 While they might not fully grasp it from a textbook, experiencing the culture of this German city in person will stay with your students forever.